ethers-io/ethers.js/docs/v5/api/signer/README.md

 #### *wallet* . **provider** => *[Provider](/v5/api/providers/provider/)*

-The provider this wallet is connected to, which will ge used for any [Blockchain Methods](/v5/api/signer/#Signer--blockchain-methods) methods.
+The provider this wallet is connected to, which will be used for any [Blockchain Methods](/v5/api/signer/#Signer--blockchain-methods) methods.
 This can be null.

 #### Note